Introducing Holidays to Cala Blanca 2020

 Water sports and diving are readily available, but there are also a couple of nearby water parks to choose from if you want a break from the sea - meaning you'll always have a place to keep cool and make the most of your holiday in Cala Blanca.

-A visit to Ciutadella is a must, because the old capital is the best place to see the winding cobbled streets and historical architecture that really give you a feel of traditional Menorca.
+A visit to Ciutadella is a must because the old capital is the best place to see the winding cobbled streets and historical architecture that really give you a feel of traditional Menorca.
 With Cala Blanca being such a modern resort, it’s easy to miss out on this experience otherwise.
 Ciutadella is also excellent for shopping, cafes and nightlife, and could even make a visit to the new capital of Mahon unnecessary.

 The Festival of Sant Joan in Ciutadella is an annual event that brings many people to the old capital to see the traditional events which all involve magnificent Menorcan horses.
 Horses and their costumed riders race and joust for the crowds, and it’s considered good luck to touch the horses if you can.
 Fireworks finish off the festival for a real party atmosphere.

+Diving is a popular attraction off the coast of Cala Blanca, where the calm and clear sea offers easy underwater exploration.
 If you’re a novice diver or have never given it a try but always wanted to, you may never get a better introduction than that on offer at Cala Blanca.
 Head to one of the many diving schools in the area for some expert help – then you can start taking advantage of the peaceful, shallow waters for learning and fun.